nyergler/nyergler.github.io/content/posts/2005-01-14-this-means-something.md

   - geek
 slug: this-means-something
 ---
 Last night in my Computer Language Design class I tuned out the professor after the first 5 minutes.
-It’s not that the class doesn’t interest me, it’s just that an involved discussion of the taxonomy of languages (presented by a man I can only describe as the stereotypical aging <span class="caps">CPA</span>) puts me to sleep.
+It’s not that the class doesn’t interest me, it’s just that an involved discussion of the taxonomy of languages (presented by a man I can only describe as the stereotypical aging CPA) puts me to sleep.
 So instead I read ahead in the textbook.
 Actually I read the end of the textbook, the section on functional and logical languages.

-So it suprised me this morning when reading the [Python Daily <span class="caps">URL</span>][1]  to see [Bill][2]  talking [about guards][3]  .
+So it suprised me this morning when reading the [Python Daily URL][1]  to see [Bill][2]  talking [about guards][3]  .

 Bill points to [Erlang][4]  as a model for guards and generics.
 I have to confess complete ignorance regarding erlang.
 But I like what I saw in [Haskell][5] .
-A brief example, defining the <tt class="docutils literal">fact</tt> (factorial) function:
+A brief example, defining the `fact` (factorial) function:

 <pre class="literal-block">fact 0 = 1 -- zero step
 fact n = n * fact (n-1) -- induction step